IBM/zOS-BCPii/Example-CustomUserGroups-REXX/README.md

   - -I            - indicate running in ISV REXX environment, default is TSO/E<br>
   - -V            - turn on additional verbose JSON tracing<br>
+  - -H            - Display sample parameters and how to invoke the sample<br>

 **Note**: If no arguments are supplied then the sample will default to listing all of the Custom User Groups on the local CPC.